makingdevices/PicBytesMicro/README.md

 Instructions of use:

 - When turn on, a menu is shown to select between the available games.
+- Once you have played a game, a score board will appear everytime you open the game.
+- You have a setting menu to turn-off the init splash and the sound.
+- If you leave the console one minute without touching the buttons, it will turn into sleep mode.
+- Enjoy!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>